The first two episodes of Loki will grab fan attention with ease. Everything you want from a show featuring the Trickster is on full display here.

 The God of Mischief’s popularity — so far as the Marvel Cinematic Universe is concerned — has always been rooted in Tom Hiddleston’s charisma.
 He’s able to bring a complexity to the character that we rarely see from the MCU’s villains, whether he has a full scene to work with or merely a few moments.
 That magnetism is on full display in the first two episodes of Loki as we see the character forced to reckon with his past while pondering what his most recent decisions will mean for his future.

 There’s a procedural nature to the first third of the series as we learn about the Time Variance Authority (TVA), the rules of time travel within the MCU, and just how much Loki messed up by stealing the Tesseract in Avengers: Endgame.
 This bodes well for Loki, as we should be avoiding any penultimate episode exposition dumps as things start to heat up.
-There’s enough tidbits in the first two episodes to keep fans interested, and enough logistical explanations to set the groundwork for whatever time travel shenanigans the series has up its sleeve for the future.
+There are enough tidbits in the first two episodes to keep fans interested, and enough logistical explanations to set the groundwork for whatever time travel shenanigans the series has up its sleeve for the future.

-Hiddleston’s Loki is undoubtedly the draw for many fans coming into this new series, but it’s actually Owen Wilson’s Mobius that’s been Loki’s low-key MVP so far.
+Hiddleston’s Loki is undoubtedly the draw for many fans coming into this new series, but it’s actually Owen Wilson’s Agent Mobius that’s been Loki’s low-key MVP so far.
 His optimism serves as a stark contrast against Loki’s anti-hero shenanigans and the bitterness and bureaucracy of the TVA.
 Wunmi Mosaku shines in everything she does, but here’s hoping her no-nonsense captain gets the opportunity to do more than just brood before the season wraps up.
 We love a strong woman!
-We love a strong woman with dimensions more!
+We love a strong woman with dimensions even more!